eugenz3rr/klickbaitjs/README.md

 > Where do I place it?
 - `[ROOT]/modules/[YOURMODULE]/[YOURMODULE].info.json`

+> Additional information
+- Currently dependencies are not working.
+  This means they are not loading depending on their dependency.

 ### Components

 Components in this CMS are more or less [elements](#elements) which have a specified purpose.